 The Global Scholars Program is a four-year course of study examining different regions of the world, global leaders, pertinent issues, and politics.

 The Harriet Mullin Barry Fellowship program was established in 2008 by Thomas C. Barry and Martha Barry Horsburgh ’65 to provide for international travel and research by rising junior Global Scholars at Hathaway Brown School.

-In collaboration with the Institute for 21st Century learning, the CGC brings in speakers that expose the girls to new ideas, challenges their thinking, and informs them of pressing global and domestic issues.
+In collaboration with the Institute for 21st Century learning, the CGC brings in speakers that expose the girls to new ideas, challenge their thinking, and inform them of pressing global and domestic issues.

 A partnership between US Global Scholars and our young students in Early Childhood, whereby students in both divisions will learn more about others and themselves.

 Through generous donations from the Barry Family, Wolf Family Foundation and the Bingham Family Foundation, the CGC sponsors faculty travel and professional development.

 Learn more about what the CGC has to offer from our HB Admissions Magazine.